Motayassa/Motayassa/README.md

 </div>

 ## About me
-Now I am doing public opinion research 🌏 as an individual entrepreneur in the field of sociology and studying programming🧨.
-I decided to start my path in the programming profession because I feel that it is what I need 💾 🖇.<br>
+Now I am an individual entrepreneur in the field of public opinion research 🌏 and studying programming🧨.
+I decided to start my journey as a programmer about a year ago 💾 🖇.<br>
 Currently studying MySQL, Django and DRF frameworks.<br>
-Trying to improve my English 🈵 (A2 level).
+Trying to improve English 🈵.
 Trying to gain skills and experience for my first job in IT. <br>
-I have a fairly wide range of interests - history, philosophy, sociology, travel :footprints:, politics :speaking_head:, technology, playing musical instruments, coffee, board games, and more<br>
+I have a fairly wide range of interests - history, philosophy, sociology, travel :footprints:, politics :speaking_head:, technology, playing musical instruments, coffee, board games, and ...<br>

 #### Education :herb:
 ###### Faculty of Physics and Engineering: